 Interested in the outdoors and staying active?
 Want to live with people who share your passion for adventure?
-Residence Life, in partnership with the Outdoor Program, is working to match these students with other similarly interested students in the same suites.
+Residence Life, in partnership with the Outdoor Program, is working to match these students with other similarly interested students in the same rooms.
 No previous outdoors experience is required.
-The Outdoor Program Living and Learning is housed in Tolman Hall, on the second floor, right next to the Outdoor Program.
+The Outdoor Experience Community is housed in Tolman Hall, on the first floor, right next to the Outdoor Program.

 Science, Technology, Engineering, Math and Business (STEM-B) Living Learning Community

 Our STEM-B community resides in Piñon Hall, centered on the Maverick Innovation Center.
 We encourage academic collaboration, growth and social interaction between new, incoming STEM-B students.
 The Maverick Innovation Center has state of the art computer systems, projection areas, 3D printer, spaces to collaborate, study and work towards your goals.
 Several times a month, guest speakers hold brown bag lunches or short seminars related to inventing, creating, opening a business, etc..

 The Spanish House/La Casa